 - Stop the water – When you wash dishes or brush your teeth.

-- Eat less cheese – Say what?
-Well, did you know that cheese is a food that uses the most freshwater in its production?
+- Eat less cheese – Did you know that cheese is a food that uses the most freshwater in its production?
 5,605 liters of fresh water are used to produce a kilogram of cheese.

 4. Recycle

-Even though it isn’t as effective as we all wished, it is still good to separate your trash and place waste in the correct bins.
+Even though recycling isn’t as effective as we all wished, separating your trash and placing waste in the correct bins is still a good practice.

-- Try to reuse items as many times as you can before throwing them away – You can find some cool inspiring ideas on reusing plastic items in my article.
+Additionally, you can also try to reuse items as much as you can before throwing them away.
+You can find some cool inspiring ideas on reusing plastic items in my article.

 5. Get sustainable reusables

-- Reusable menstrual products – such as a menstrual cup, reusable pads, or menstrual underwear
+- Reusable menstrual products (menstrual cup, reusable pads, or menstrual underwear)

 These are just a couple of ideas.
 You can see over 140 sustainable alternatives for wasteful products in my article.